forrestthewoods/MallocMicrobench/blog.md

 Allocating memory isn't free.
 But neither is time spent on complex systems full of error prone lockless programming.
 My spidey sense suggests `malloc` is cheaper than people realize.

 For today I'm focused on games.
 Modern games run between 60 and 144 frames per second.
 One frame at 144Hz is about 7 milliseconds.
-That's not a lot of time!
+That's not very many milliseconds!
 Except I know for a fact that most games hit the allocator hard.
 Worst case in theory sets my computer on fire.
 But what is it in practice?

 My goal isn't to come up with a singular, definitive answer.
 I'm a big fan of napkin math.
-I want a rough estimate of when `malloc` will cause me to miss my target framerate.
+I want a ballpark guideline of when `malloc` may cause me to miss my target framerate.

 # Creating a Journal

-My first attempt at a benchmark involved randomly allocating and freeing blocks of memory.
+My first attempt at a benchmark involved allocating and freeing blocks of random size.
 Twitter friends correctly scolded me and said that's not good enough.
 I need real data with real allocation patterns and sizes.

 The goal is to create a "journal" of memory operations.
 It should record `malloc` and `free` operations with their inputs and outputs.
 Then the journal can be replayed with different allocators to compare performance.